SrividyaTirumala123/Automatic-Vacant-Parking-Management-System/README.md

 # Automatic Vacancy Slot Detection System

 This project implements a Parking Slot Detection system using object detection techniques to identify whether parking slots in a video are **occupied** or **vacant**.
+It includes
+- Python
+- OpenCV
+- YOLO-V5
+- PyTorch

 ---